Young cyclist (11) killed in collision with van in Tralee

 Gardaí appeal for witnesses after young girl dies in hospital following serious injuries

-A technical examination of the scene is being conducted by Garda Forensic Collision Investigators, who will examine what factors may have led to the crash.
+A technical examination of the scene is being conducted by Garda Forensic Collision Investigators, who will examine what factors may have led to the incident.
 File photograph: Stephen Collins/Collins Photos

 An 11-year-old girl has died after being knocked down by a van in a road traffic collision near Tralee, Co Kerry, on Monday evening.